koltyakov/sppull/README.md

     });
 ```

+### Passwords storage

+To eliminate any local password storing if preferable to use any two-way hashing technique, like [cpass](https://github.com/koltyakov/cpass).

 ## Inspiration and references

 This project was inspired by [spsave](https://github.com/s-KaiNet/spsave) by [Sergei Sergeev](https://github.com/s-KaiNet) and [gulp-spsync](https://github.com/wictorwilen/gulp-spsync) by [Wictor Wilén](https://github.com/wictorwilen) projects.